MarcinKilarski/Website-Audit/seo.md

 Overview

-A meta refresh is a client-side (as opposed to server-side) redirect, which Google’s Webmaster Trends Analyst John Mueller [strongly discourages from using](https://productforums.google.com/forum/#!topic/webmasters/9yMIwHQaF5U/discussion).
-It was heavily abused in the past by spammers who inserted it into a page’s metadata, as it automatically redirects visitors to pages with unrelated or malicious content.
+A meta refresh is a client-side (as opposed to server-side) redirect, which Google's Webmaster Trends Analyst John Mueller [strongly discourages from using](https://productforums.google.com/forum/#!topic/webmasters/9yMIwHQaF5U/discussion).
+It was heavily abused in the past by spammers who inserted it into a page's metadata, as it automatically redirects visitors to pages with unrelated or malicious content.

 This causes confusion with users and puts them at risk, resulting in most search engines not wishing to see them on crawled sites.
-Therefore, whenever you want to redirect users from one page to another, a ‘301 redirect’ should be used instead of a meta refresh.
+Therefore, whenever you want to redirect users from one page to another, a ‘301 redirect' should be used instead of a meta refresh.

 ### 3.11.
 Sitemap for Robots